Business Post

-The Business Post (formerly The Sunday Business Post) is a Sunday newspaper distributed nationally in Ireland and an online publication.
-It is focused mainly on business and financial issues in Ireland.
+The Business Post, formerly The Sunday Business Post, is a Sunday newspaper distributed nationally in Ireland and an online publication.
+Founded in 1989, it is focused mainly on business and financial issues in Ireland.
+On 20 January 2025, the newspaper was made available on the Irish Newspaper Archives.

+History

-Founding to Irish financial crisis
+From founding to the Irish financial crisis (1989–2013)

-The Sunday Business Post was co-founded by four people: the economist and editor Damien Kiberd, Aileen O'Toole (former editor of Business & Finance), Frank Fitzgibbon (editor of The Sunday Times Ireland) and James Morrissey (spokesperson for Denis O'Brien).

-The SBP was previously owned by Thomas Crosbie Holdings (TCH).
+The Sunday Business Post was co-founded by four people: the economist and editor Damien Kiberd, Aileen O'Toole (former editor of Business & Finance), Frank Fitzgibbon (editor of The Sunday Times Ireland), and James Morrissey (spokesperson for Denis O'Brien).
+The Sunday Business Post was previously owned by Thomas Crosbie Holdings (TCH).
 It was then owned by Key Capital, Paul Cooke and staff members (6% equity for staff).
 It was then owned by Sunrise Media, the shareholders of which include Key Capital.
 It is now owned by Kilcullen Capital Partners.

 The paper's first edition appeared on 26 November 1989.
 While TCH's other major newspaper titles, the Irish Examiner and Evening Echo, are based in Cork, the Post is published in Dublin.
 The paper describes itself as "Ireland's Political, Economic and Financial Newspaper".
 It is a general newspaper with a strong emphasis on commerce, politics and financial markets.
 The newspaper does not have a sports section or letters section.
 Three supplements are published weekly with the newspaper: Post Plus, The Magazine, an entertainment and features magazine; and a property supplement.
 A once-monthly Computers in Business magazine is also included.
 Ted Harding succeeded Kiberd as editor of the paper in 2001 and edited the paper for three years, resigning in October 2004.

-Digital archives

-On January 20, 2025 the newspaper was made available on the Irish Newspaper Archives.